| | | | |

 Although I start most of my seeds inside the greenhouse, there are other options if you don’t have one.

-Many gardeners grow plants in their basements, garage, or kitchen.
+Many gardeners grow plants in their basements, garages, or kitchens.
 If you’re starting seeds in a space without a natural light source, I highly recommend purchasing grow lights for adequate light.

 You can put a few trays on top of a radiator to encourage seeds to sprout more quickly.
 If you have the space, I would suggest buying a heat mat.